Leadership Principles & Culture

 To understand the starting point, all levels have to be taken into account, in which case development usually begins most consistently “right at the top”.

-Ever since we were founded, we have carried out a multitude of development processes for leadership principles and leadership competencies, each one designed specifically for the respective organization.
+Ever since 5P was founded, we have carried out a multitude of development processes for leadership principles and leadership competencies, each one designed specifically for the respective organisation.

 Here is one possible approach to establishing leadership principles: